 Picturing Past and Present

-Celebrate the stories of Jewish Marylanders by contributing family photos to our new core exhibition.
-This evolving project will showcase the rich tapestry of Maryland’s Jewish history through a dynamic display in the Museum's renovated front of house beginning in February 2025.
+Celebrate the stories of Jewish Marylanders by contributing family photos to our new exhibition.
+This evolving project showcases the rich tapestry of Maryland’s Jewish history through a dynamic display in the Museum's reimagined front of house.

 virtual galleries